Berry-House-YYC/calgarygroups/src/content/organizations/social-club/rainbow-elders-calgary.md

 ---
 layout: layouts/organization.njk
 name: "Rainbow Elders Calgary"
-type: "Social Club"
+type: "nonprofit"
-interests: ["lgbtq2s", "seniors"]
+interests: ["lgbtq2s","seniors"]
 age_range: "seniors"
-identity_focused: false
+identity_focused: true
 meeting_format: "in-person"
 location_area: "city-wide"
 status: "active"
 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "A volunteer-run non-profit organization dedicated to supporting 2SLGBTQ+ seniors in Calgary.
+description: "A volunteer-run non-profit organization for 2SLGBTQ+ seniors in Calgary.
 They work to combat social isolation by organizing safe social events, picnics, coffee socials, and monthly meetups where members can connect and be themselves."
 ---

-A volunteer-run non-profit organization dedicated to supporting 2SLGBTQ+ seniors in Calgary.
+A volunteer-run non-profit organization for 2SLGBTQ+ seniors in Calgary.
 They work to combat social isolation by organizing safe social events, picnics, coffee socials, and monthly meetups where members can connect and be themselves.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>